KimNattanan/go-user-service/README.md

 # go-user-service

-A Go-based user authentication service built with Clean Architecture, featuring Google OAuth2 login/signup, secure access/refresh token flows with rotation, and a clean modular structure.
+A Go-based user authentication service built using Clean Architecture.

-The service exposes RESTful APIs using Gorilla Mux, and uses PostgreSQL and Redis for data persistence and token/session management.
+It supports Google OAuth2, secure access/refresh token rotation, and uses PostgreSQL + Redis for persistence and session management.

 ## Features